 4 A’s of Rural Marketing

-Whenever a company plans to enter the rural markets, it has to restructure its marketing strategies to suit the needs and requirements of the rural consumers who are mostly illiterate and belong to a low-income group.
+Whenever a company plans to enter the rural markets, it has to restructure its marketing strategies to suit the needs and requirements of rural consumers.
+Since they are mostly illiterate and belong to a low-income group.

-- Availability: The regular supply of the products in the remote areas is another challenging task.
-As we know that the rural consumers are usually daily wage earners who spend on the necessities every day, but many times the product is not readily available in the rural markets, due to which such consumer may shift to another substitute product.
+The regular supply of the products in the remote areas is another challenging task.
+We know that rural consumers are usually daily wage earners who spend on the necessities every day.
+But, many times, the product is not readily available in the rural markets, due to which such consumer may shift to another substitute product.

 Rural Marketing Strategies